|Initial Diagnosis: Relapsing Remitting MS|

 In 2012 Rebecca was hospitalized with an infected hamstring and had to undergo surgery.
 Post surgery complications meant that she was inactive for around three months, losing a lot of muscle mass in her legs, and reducing her ability to walk.

 Rebecca attended the San Joaquin Valley Rehabilitation Center to aid her post surgery recovery.
-It was here that she first rode an RT300 and was introduced to functional electrical stimulation.
+It was here that she first used an RT300 and was introduced to functional electrical stimulation.
 She loved the workout, seeing her muscles working and returning to a normal size, feeling so much stronger, and decided to get her own RT300.

 Her advice to others with multiple sclerosis, “ get RT300 and use it!”
-Rebecca believes that staying active and living life to the full is the key to staying on top of this disease and her RT300 sessions are a critical part of her weekly routine.
+Rebecca believes that staying active and living life to the fullest is the key to staying on top of this disease and her RT300 sessions are a critical part of her weekly routine.